-The Biletnikoff Award is an honor given to college football's best receiver, regardless of position.
-Any player (wide receiver, tight end, slot back, running back) who catches a pass is eligible for the award.
+The Biletnikoff Award is awarded to college football's best receiver, regardless of position.
+Any player (wide receiver, tight end, slot back or running back) who catches a pass is eligible for the award.

-Bell was selected as one of three finalists from a list of 10 semifinalists, joining Jordan Addison of Pitt and Jameson Williams of Alabama.
+Bell was selected as one of three finalists from a list of 10 semifinalists, joining Jordan Addison of University of Pittsburgh and Jameson Williams of University of Alabama.

-The finalist distinction is well deserved as Bell has been one of the nation's best receivers all season long.
-Hauling in 8.7 catches per game, the Indianapolis native ranks third in the country and leads the Big Ten.
+The finalist distinction is well-deserved as Bell has been one of the nation's best receivers all season long.
+Hauling in 8.7 catches per game, the Indianapolis native ranks third in the country, leading the Big Ten.

 In 10 contests, he has totaled 1,207 yards to get within 100 yards of the Purdue record for receiving yards in a single season.
 Bell's 120.7 receiving yards per game rank fourth nationally, which also tops the conference.